-- iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u A councillor or a non-councillor with voting rights who has a disclosable - pecuniary interest or another interest as set out in the Council's code of - conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one-third (seven members) of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+- iv. the grant of dispensations (if any) to Councillors and non-Councillors with voting rights; - v. whether a Councillor or non-Councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session, an appropriate record of such. - w A Councillor or a non-Councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - x No business may be transacted at a meeting unless at least one-third of the whole number of Members of the Council are present therefore making the meeting quorate.
+In no case shall quorum of a meeting be less than three. (any Councillor who is disqualified from an item of business because he/she has declared a disclosable pecuniary or other relevant interest, does not count towards the quorum for that item).

-See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.
+See standing order 4d(vii) for the quorum of a Committee or Sub-Committee meeting.

-- w If a meeting is or becomes inquorate no business shall be transacted and - the meeting shall be closed.
-The business on the agenda for the meeting shall - be adjourned to another meeting. - x A meeting shall not exceed a period of 2 hours except by resolution of the Council.
+- y If a meeting is or becomes inquorate, no business shall be transacted and the meeting shall be - closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - • - z A meeting shall not exceed a period of two hours, unless the Council or Committee vote to continue beyond this period.